Brand-Addition/ba-module-svelte/README.md

 ## Quick render using the viewmodel

 Sometimes you may need to render a svelte block without using the svelte block class.
 If you bring in `BA\Svelte\ViewModel\SvelteBlockRenderer` as a viewmodel, you can call `render()`.
-This wont include child components, but will in future.
+This wont include child components, but may in the future.

 ## Use A Svelte Mount In Sorted Link Collections